 The Laws That Govern the Securities Industry

 Note: Except as otherwise noted, the links to the securities laws below are from Statute Compilations maintained by the Office of the Legislative Counsel, U.S. House of Representatives.
 These links are provided for the user's convenience and may not reflect all recent amendments.
-If you have questions concerning the meaning or application of a particular law, please consult with an attorney who specializes in securities law.
+Users may also want to consult the U.S. Code by referencing the Popular Name Table.
+For questions concerning the meaning or application of a particular law, please consult with an attorney who specializes in securities law.

 - Securities Act of 1933

 - Investment Company Act of 1940

 - Investment Advisers Act of 1940